open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 there's more that can be done, and we're looking at a few major areas over the next months:

-- Increase the number of documented scenarios, to demonstrate how OpenTelemetry can be used to solve real-world problems.
+- Increase the number of documented scenarios to demonstrate how OpenTelemetry can be used to solve real-world problems.
 - Ensure that the demo reflects the OpenTelemetry feature matrix, and that we're showing off everything you can do with the project.